IbrahimOmar91/CarND-Path-Planning-Project/writeup.md

 #### Based on the flags we decide:
 if car in front whatever the lane, we decelerate **reduce speed by 0.4**, then check the lane:<br>
-.. if left lane [0] and right lane [2] is free >> change lane to center '1'<br>
+.. if left lane [0] and right lane [2] is free >> change lane to center [1]<br>
 .. if center lane [1] then check other two lanes:<br>
 .... if left lane [0] is free >> change lane to left [0]<br>
 .... if left lane [0] is occupied and right [2] is free >> change lane to right [2] <br>
 .. if lane 2 and center lane is free >> change lane to center [1]<br>
 if there is not car in front and speed is lower than 49.5 >> accelerate<br>

->Then Create a list of widely spaced (x,y) waypoints, evenly spaced at 30m Later we will interpolate these waypoints with a spline and fill it in with more points that control spline<br>
+Then Create a list of widely spaced (x,y) waypoints, evenly spaced at 30m Later we will interpolate these waypoints with a spline and fill it in with more points that control spline<br>
 that gives us three points ahead of our car from which we will generate our trajectory<br>
 after having our trajectory, we break it into points that is accessible to the car within the acceleration and jerk limits based on our commanded velocity 'cmd_vel'.<br>
 and that’s it!!